verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --waiver-multiline

-   When using :vlopt:`--waiver-output \<filename\>`, include a match expression that includes the entire multiline error message as a match regular expression, as opposed to the default of only matching the first line of the error message.
+   When using :vlopt:`--waiver-output \<filename\> <--waiver-output>`, include a match expression that includes the entire multiline error message as a match regular expression, as opposed to the default of only matching the first line of the error message.
 This provides a starting point for creating complex waivers, but such generated waivers will likely require editing for brevity before being reused.

 .. option:: --waiver-output <filename>